Grief Following The Loss Of A Cat: Reflecting On The Passage Of Time

 Going backward in time to the fall and early days after his passing, the speed of time felt jarring or didn’t always make sense.
 I would regularly feel that I should move on that I should be more stable by that point because it felt like it had been so long since he passed.
 People would regularly point out that it had only been a month or it had only been a few weeks.
 I didn’t have anything I was looking forward to other than hoping that the passage of time would yank me out of the deep sorrow I was locked into.

 I also didn’t want time to move faster.
 I was moving further away from him when all I really wanted was to move closer.
-I longed for the days when I lived in our small, overpriced apartment that we lived together for our first two years.
+I longed for the days when I lived in our small, overpriced apartment that we lived together for our first two years together.
 The slow pace felt comforting as that time wasn’t as far away and it would never be any closer.

 The only time I wanted things to speed up was after meeting Poutine.
 When I had filled out his adoption application, I wanted time to pass as fast as it could until I heard back that he was going to be mine.
 It still moved slowly.
 I wanted time to move quickly until he was able to come home.
 It still moved slowly.
 The day I brought him home, I wanted the work day to just end, but still it moved slowly.